fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 ## Related Works {#relatedworks}
 Multiple algorithms have already been analyzed and adapted, in order to run on GPUs.
 Thus, for porting UMAP an analysis of similar algorithms' ports is useful.
-Analyzing their approaches will provide inspiration for technologies can be used and estimations of what speedups can be achieved through them. t-SNE is a highly related algorithm, that also shares computational steps with UMAP.
+Analyzing their approaches will provide inspiration for technologies that can be used and estimations of the speedups that can be achieved through them. t-SNE is a highly related algorithm, that also shares computational steps with UMAP.
 Since there are ports of t-SNE for GPUs, the following section evaluates these efforts.
 Listed are summarizations of two publications and explanations of their approaches.
-A detailed description of t-SNE is given in [section 2.2.2](#tsne).
+A detailed description of t-SNE is given in [Section 2.2.2](#tsne).

 ### Linear tSNE Optimization for the Web
 In [@Pezzotti2018] Pezzotti et al. develop a variation of the t-SNE algorithm that can be run in the browser.